boozec/dcariotti.me/content/_index.md

 I'm a beer lover (as you can see from the picture above page) and an amateur cook.

-I'm also a cinephile, or almost, I was before the university.
-Time is always less and less, but I'm tracking (since november, 2020) the movies I watch.
-The list is [here](/movies).
+I'm also a cinephile!
+Well, I was before the university.
+Time is always less and less, but I'm [tracking](/movies) (since november, 2020) the movies I watch.

 In the grey section you can contact me in many and many ways, so It's useless rewrite those links here.
 But, if you want to touch me intimately (don't think